Curriculum at a Glance

 Challenge Yourself in Math!

-This year we will be focusing on the standards of 5th grade, while filling in any Covid holes and organically enriching with some of the 6th grade standards.
+This year we will be focusing on mastering the standards of 5th grade while organically enriching with some of the 6th grade standards.
 The anticipated plan is to cover: volume/all operations (adding, subtracting, multiplying and dividing) decimals 1st trimester; all operations (adding, subtracting, multiplying and dividing) fractions 2nd trimester; measurement, data, geometry, algebraic thinking and coordinate graphing in 3rd trimester.
 We will be engaged in Math Talk, modeling math concepts, 3-Act math, finding the strategies for solving problems that work best for each of us.

 Bringing Science Alive!

 Our science curriculum has been designed to provide a balance among the disciplines of life, earth, and physical science.
 The life science we study is ecosystems and our impact upon our environment.
 For earth science we study two units: earth's systems and space.
 Lastly, in physical science we study matter, especially changes in matter.
 Within each science unit, students utilize a variety of scientific skills: predicting/hypothesizing; observing; researching; sampling and collecting data; experimenting; changing variables; performing multiple trials; questioning; justifying with evidence; responding to counter-opinions; sketching; and exploring real life situations where science plays a role.

 We begin our year by experiencing the native experience during the time of exploration.
 We will then focus on the adventure and courage our explorers endured in order to discover the Americas.
 In order to grasp the hardships and excitement, we will participate in a captivating simulation game entitled Discovery.
 Once we make the trek across the Atlantic, groups will develop colonies and try to survive and prosper.
 Many events will impact us and change the way we think about our lives and experiences.